-Tracts from prior depth electrode studies may be present, eliciting a local inflammatory and glial reaction and mild focal chronic inflammation may be present, evidence of extensive chronic inflammation (microglial nodules, neuronophagia) requires exclusion of underlying limbic encephalitis including viral cause (see section at end of chapter' on inflammation).
-Superimposed neurodegenerative changes, including phosphorylated tau accumulation in older patients with epilepsy and HS has been reported.
-Regenerative and reorganizational changes, including axonal sprouting and alteration of inter-neuronal networks, occur frequently in the setting of HS in a relatively stereotypical fashion and may be relevant to the process of epileptogenesis.
-This includes alteration of interneuronal numbers24-26, cell hypertrophy, abnormal dendritic projections27-29 and axonal sprouting.
-These accompanying changes can help distinguish HS in epilepsy from other causes of atrophy/sclerosis (e.g. ageing and dementia).
+Tracts from prior depth electrode studies may be present, eliciting a local inflammatory and glial reaction and mild focal chronic inflammation may be present^{18,19}, evidence of extensive chronic inflammation (microglial nodules, neuronophagia) requires exclusion of underlying limbic encephalitis including viral cause^{20,21} (see section at end of chapter' on inflammation).
+Superimposed neurodegenerative changes, including phosphorylated tau accumulation in older patients with epilepsy and HS has been reported22.
+Regenerative and reorganizational changes, including axonal sprouting and alteration of inter-neuronal networks, occur frequently in the setting of HS in a relatively stereotypical fashion and may be relevant to the process of epileptogenesis23.
+This includes alteration of interneuronal numbers^{24-26}, cell hypertrophy, abnormal dendritic projections^{27-29} and

 Mossy fibre sprouting: Axonal sprouting in HS is exemplified by the mossy fibre pathway, the axons of the granule cells.
 Mossy fibre sprouting is relatively specific to epilepsy-related HS and readily demonstrated in sections with immunohistochemistry to dynorphin or Zinc-transporter 3 (Figure 3).
-Although the extent of mossy fibre sprouting can vary between cases it is considered to be triggered early following seizure activity although the exact mechanisms as well as its clinical significance are uncertain.
-In a recent studies the presence of mossy fibre sprouting correlated with HS type but not outcome and preserved mossy fibre pathway was associated with intact memory pre-operatively.
+Although the extent of mossy fibre sprouting can vary between cases it is considered to be triggered early following seizure activity although the exact mechanisms as well as its clinical significance are uncertain^{23,31}.
+In a recent studies the presence of mossy fibre sprouting correlated with HS type but not outcome13 and preserved mossy fibre pathway was associated with intact memory pre-operatively10.